LevinJ/tf_obj_detection_api/README.md

 python download_process.py
 ```

 experiments folder store train/eval script and the export script:
 * exporter_main_v2.py: train or evaluate the model, depending on input parameters
 * exporter_main_v2.py: convert the trained model to more compact inference model

 data folder stores images and annotatons
-    - processed: contained the tf records in the Tf Object detection api format.
+* processed: contained the tf records in the Tf Object detection api format.
 (NOTE: this folder should be empty after creating the splits)
-    - test: contain the test data
+* test: contain the test data
-    - train: contain the train data
+* train: contain the train data
-    - val: contain the val data
+* val: contain the val data

-Video folder stores resultant prediction videos for both reference model and improved model.

 ## Installation

-To run the codes developed in this project, tensorflow object detection API are required.
+To run the codes developed in this project, tensorflow object detection API is required.
 Please see the README file in the build folder for how to set up the environment.

 ## Dataset